MISSION

 Peace House, Ypsi FAQs

-What do you mean by hospitality and works of Mercy?
-Traditionally works of Mercy include comforting and consoling...feeding the hungry, visiting the sick and imprisoned, clothing those in need and welcoming strangers... sheltering the homeless, solidarity with the marginalized and disempowered and advocacy on behalf of the poor, the stigmatized, the mentally ill, and the addicted.
-As a chief witness of charity and a preeminent work of justice we include peace building.
+Traditionally, works of Mercy include comforting and consoling, feeding the hungry, visiting the sick and imprisoned, clothing those in need, welcoming strangers, sheltering the homeless, standing in solidarity with the marginalized and disempowered, and advocating on behalf of the poor, the stigmatized, the mentally ill, and the addicted.

 Currently Peace House, Ypsi is in need of: